 After the Supreme Court Rules Advisory Committee had "knocked heads" for a year over how to solve the problem, the Supreme Court decided in Lehmann v.
 Har-Con Corp., 39 S.W.3d 191 (Tex.
 2001), to try a different approach to the problem.
 The Court overruled Mafrige and fashioned a new rule regarding the finality of summary judgment orders.
 The Court held that the inclusion of "Mother Hubbard" language in an order issued without a full trial cannot be taken as an indication of finality.
 Id. at 194, 203.
 The Court indicated that, "to determine whether an order disposes of all pending claims and parties, it may of course be necessary for the appellate court to look to the record in the case."
 Id. at 205-06.
 Thus, the determination of finality is made on a case-by-case basis, rather than according to a bright line formula.
-The Supreme Court engaged in such analysis in Ritzell v.
+The Supreme Court engaged in such analysis in M.O.
+Dental Lab v.
+Rape, 139 S.W.3d 671 (Tex.
+2004) (summary judgment final despite failure to mention defendant who was never served and who had never made an appearance); Ritzell v.
 Espeche, 87 S.W.3d 536 (Tex.
-June 20, 2002) (per curiam); Jacobs v.
+2002) (per curiam); Jacobs v.
 Satterwhite, 65 S.W.3d 653 (Tex.
 2001); Nash v.
 Harris County, 63 S.W.3d 415, 416 (Tex.
 2001); Guajardo v.
 Conwell, 46 S.W.3d 862, 864 (Tex.
 2001) (per curiam).
 In Lehmann the Supreme Court also suggested a new concluding clause that would unmistakably indicate finality: "This judgment finally disposes of all parties and all claims and is appealable."
 Time will tell if the Lehman fix will solve the problem.